'Don't Come Back From the Moon': Film Review | LAFF 2017

 Southern California’s strange and desolate Salton Sea is the setting for Bruce Thierry Cheung’s drama, which features supporting turns from Rashida Jones and James Franco.

 Men leave, women adapt and kids grow up quickly in Don’t Come Back from the Moon, a spare tone poem set in a tumbledown corner of the Southern California desert.
-Adapting a Detroit-set novel by Dean Bakopoulos, cinematographer-turned-director Bruce Thierry Cheung makes the community of Bombay Beach, a dilapidated one-time resort on the Inland Empire’s Salton Sea, a character in its own right.
+Adapting a Detroit-set novel by Dean Bakopoulos, cinematographer-turned-director Bruce Thierry Cheung makes the community of Bombay Beach, a dilapidated onetime resort on the Inland Empire’s Salton Sea, a character in its own right.
 A delicate change-of-pace performance from Rashida Jones, as a young mother, is another notable strength of this understated coming-of-age drama.

 Though the story’s early stretches feel slender and repetitive, Cheung gathers the undertow of atmosphere and emotion for a beautifully realized final half-hour, matching the striking visuals with involving, unpredictable interactions.

 The memory piece, set in an unspecified analog era, centers on the sixteenth summer for Mickey (Jeffrey Wahlberg), who lives with his mother, Eva (Jones), and younger brother, Kolya (Zackary Arthur).
-His father (James Franco, for whom Cheung shot In Dubious Battle and The Sound and the Fury) has become the latest in a long string of adult males to split.
+His father (James Franco, for whom Cheung shot In Dubious Battle and The Sound and the Fury) has become the latest in the neighborhood's long string of adult males to split.
 Whether they leave in search of work or to escape responsibility, most slip away without a word, never to return, a disconcerting local trend that the restless teens call “going to the moon.”

 The kids respond in varying ways to being abandoned.
 When they aren’t partying, Mickey and his friends scavenge scrap metal from abandoned trailers and trade it for secondhand goods — no small thing in a wasteland of shuttered factories.
 Mickey’s chief partner in this enterprise, his cousin Nick (Hale Lytle), sublimates his rage and anxiety over the disappearance of his father (Jeremiah Noe) into training a wild parrot.
 Attracted to Sonya (Alyssa Elle Steinacker), Mickey encourages her to express her anger at her absent father (Robert Scott Crane), but her willingness to forgive eventually conflicts with Mickey’s feelings for her.